scalalandio/chimney/docs/docs/troubleshooting.md

  - `PartialTransformer` and `PartialTransformer.AutoDerived`
  - `Patcher` and `Patcher.AutoDerived`

-to make migration easier, `AutoDerived` still exist but as a type alias.
+To make migration easier, the `AutoDerived` names still exist as type aliases.

+The separate `import io.scalaland.chimney.auto._` was also removed.
+Automatic derivation is now provided by the same `Transformer`, `PartialTransformer`, and `Patcher` types used for explicitly defined instances.
+If you previously controlled automatic derivation by importing `auto._` only in selected scopes, configure the [derivation policy](cookbook.md#derivation-policy-restricting-where-derivation-may-happen) instead.
+It can allow structural derivation only in designated packages, objects, or classes, with an optional local opt-in import.

 Breaking changes in API: